GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/channel-list-components/query-filters.md

 ### Sorting

 Sorting parameter is used to sort the list of channels returned.
 By default, Channel List will be sorted by their last message date (or channel creation date, if the channel is empty).
 Most commonly, you don't need to specify any sorting, StreamChat SDK handles this.
-If you'd like, you can create custom sortings, such as:
+If you'd like, you can create a custom sorting, such as:
 ```swift
 // Sorting for always showing most crowded channels first
 let sorting: [Sorting<ChannelListSortingKey>] = [.init(key: .memberCount, isAscending: true),